Research Tenants Insurance

-This may also protect you or a guest in case damage is caused to the building not only your apartment but to the entire building.
+This may also protect you, or a guest in case damage is caused to the building, not only your apartment but to the entire building.

-It’s always best to read over your policy so you are aware of what is and what is not covered and any limits.
+It’s always best to read over your policy so you know what is and is not covered and any limits.

-- Take Pictures of our belongings
+- Please take photos of our belongings

 - Keep all bills and receipts of products of value that we have purchased

 Expensive assets may have to be itemized and specific to your policy or a separate policy and may have specific coverage limits.

-When searching for quotes we found Insurance policies differ from insurance company to insurance company.
+When searching for quotes, we found Insurance policies differ from insurance company to insurance company.

-Although you can get cheap renters insurance on-line it’s best to do your homework before grabbing the cheapest policy you can get your hands on.
+Although you can get cheap renters insurance online, it’s best to do your homework before grabbing the cheapest policy you can get your hands on.

-Most insurance companies have a set deductible amount which means that they will only cover the cost of an item that is above that amount.
+Most insurance companies have a set deductible amount, meaning they will only cover the cost of an item above that amount.

 Quite frankly, it depends on the policy you have and the regulations set out in it.

-Don’t be shy to ask about discounts through your alumni, your job or professional association like we did.
+Don’t hesitate to ask about discounts through your alumni, your job, or a professional association like we did.

-It’s also important to shop around, check for on-line tenants insurance quotes, get referrals from friends or visit your local insurance companies, their agents or through an insurance broker.
+Check for online tenants insurance quotes, get referrals from friends or visit your local insurance companies, their agents, or an insurance broker.

-Some other great places to find Tenants insurance and where we went for quotes in Canada is TD Insurance, RBC Insurance and Kanetix Canada a great comparison site.
+Some other great places to find tenants insurance for quotes in Canada are TD Insurance, RBC Insurance, and Kanetix Canada, a great comparison site.

-- MPAC Assessment And The Value Of My House (canadianbudgetbinder.com)
+- MPAC Assessment And The Value Of My House

-- Multi-tasking-Saving or Wasting Time and Money For Employers (canadianbudgetbinder.com)
+- Multi-tasking-Saving or Wasting Time and Money For Employers

-- Building Credit In Canada As A New Permanent Resident (canadianbudgetbinder.com)
+- Building Credit In Canada As A New Permanent Resident

 - Straight Talk About Fees and Penalties on Mutual Funds

-- Save Money On Your Next Mortgage Transaction (canadianbudgetbinder.com)
+- Save Money On Your Next Mortgage Transaction